sameer882000/blog-app/README.md

 ## Features

-- User authentication with login and registration.
+- User authentication with login and registration using JWT (JSON Web Token).
 - User-friendly interface to read and write blog posts.
 - Comment on each others post.
 - Responsive design for mobile and desktop views.